Discover effective gay fertility options that can help patients become parents

 After donor selection, the egg donor undergoes any necessary additional testing.
 She then takes medication that causes multiple eggs to grow.
 Once the eggs reach an ideal size, the doctor retrieves the eggs during a simple procedure and sends them to the lab.
 Next, an embryologist fertilizes the eggs with sperm from one or both of the patients.

-Following fertilization, the doctor works with the patients to determine which embryo to transfer into the uterus of the gestational surrogate.
+Following fertilization, the doctor works with the patients to determine which embryo to transfer.

 Gestational surrogacy.
 In addition to using an egg donor, gay couples need to choose a gestational surrogate.
 We help patients gain access to high-quality surrogates.

-The team at our Indianapolis fertility center is by the patient’s side for each phase of these fertility treatments for gay couples.
+The team at our Indianapolis fertility center is by the patient’s side for each phase of treatment.

 Why consider preimplantation genetic testing